 - Symphony 5 or 6, replacing symphony 4, with PHP 8 for system security

 - Oliverio as the default theme, knocking off Bartik

 - CKEditor 5 for a glorified authoring and editing experience

 - Starter kits and tools for better customizing themes

 - Advanced JS components replacing the JQuery interface

-However, the biggest setback for Drupal 9 is its dependency on Symfony 4, with its road ending in late 2023, it will also mean end-of-life for Drupal 9 too.
-This becomes one of the major drivers of the Drupal 10 timeline.
+However, the biggest setback for Drupal 9 is its dependency on Symfony 4.
+With its road ending in late 2023, it will also mean the end-of-life for Drupal 9.
+This became one of the major drivers of the Drupal 10 timeline.

 3. The 5 key initiatives of Drupal 10

-Drupal has conducted surveys and collected feedback from Drupalers and selectively came up with 5 major initiatives that they have been rigorously working on:
+Drupal has conducted surveys and collected feedback from Drupalers and selectively come up with 5 major initiatives that they have been rigorously working on: